Emetophobia Treatment: CBT & Exposure Therapy

 For those looking beyond traditional therapies, several alternative approaches can help manage emetophobia.

-EMDR helps by processing memories and altering the emotional responses associated with fears.
-Case studies have demonstrated improvements in phobic reactions following EMDR therapy (Ironson et al., 2002).
-Read more about the benefits of EMDR.
+EMDR studies show it can lessen anxiety from phobias.
+It does this by processing memories and emotional responses tied to the fear (de Jongh, 2014).
+Case studies have shown improvements in phobic reactions following EMDR treatment (Ironson et al., 2002).

 Mindfulness for Emetophobia